Sonull/Sentiment-Analysis-on-Yelp-Reviews/README.md

 * The following three kinds of feature weighting were tried:
   * Binary - if a word is present in the document, the weight is ‘1’ else ‘0’
   * Count - weights equal to number of occurrences of a word
-  * TFIDF –​ ​Term Frequency (TF) Term frequency measures the local importance of the word by taking into account the number of times it appears in a document.
+  * TFIDF – Term Frequency (TF) Term frequency measures the local importance of the word by taking into account the number of times it appears in a document.
 Inverse Document Frequency (IDF) takes into account whether the word appears in other documents or not.
 For a word to be considered a signature word of a document, it shouldn’t appear that often in the other documents.
 The TF-IDF is the product of these two frequencies.
 For a word to have high TF-IDF in a document, it must appear a lot of times in said document and must be absent in the other documents.

 # Logistic Regression Model
 A 5% sample (~200K records) was selected from the population using Simple Random Sampling without Replacement.
 The data was divided into 75% Training data and 25% Testing data.
 A logistic regression model was then built using these features as the independent variables.
 The dependent variable that we were trying to predict was the column ‘rating’ which takes the values 1 through 5 on yelp.
 And thus, this was a multi-classification exercise.